Documents

 4. Wait for processing

-Processing times vary: 3–10 business days for most countries, up to 4–6 weeks in peak periods.
+Processing times vary: 3 to 10 business days for most countries, up to 4 to 6 weeks in peak periods.
 Some authorities offer an expedited service for an additional fee.
 The FCDO (UK) currently offers a same-day walk-in service in London.

 5. Receive and verify